adiuka/tic-tac-toe-text/README.md

 Next on the agenda and how it will be improved:
 1. Implement a CPU player, so you can play alone
+   DONE: Implemented a very basic hardcoded CPU, it is not great and easily trickable.
+Not sure how minmax works just yet or how to implement it to a text based function.

-2. Implement a GUI, for more visuals
+3. Implement a GUI, for more visuals

-3. Create a scoreboard
+4. Create a scoreboard